jberry93/Notebook/Notes/Javascript/Javascript_10.md

 /*test cases*/
 ```

 Check to make sure that `argument2` is in fact a number.
 If it is, sum together both arguments.
+If it is not, return `undefined`.
 To make things easier, we will define an argument for `add()` as `argument1`: